ibm-cloud-docs/cli/reference/ibmcloud/cli_api_policy.md

 --session-invalidation-in-seconds SECONDS_INV
 :   The number of seconds of inactivity after which a session is invalidated (can also be "NOT_SET", which resets the value to default).

+--access-token-expiration-in-seconds SECONDS_EXP
+:   The number of seconds after which the access token expires (can also be `NOT_SET`, which resets the value to default).

+--refresh-token-expiration-in-seconds SECONDS_EXP
+:   The number of seconds after which the refresh token expires (can also be `NOT_SET`, which resets the value to default).

 --max-sessions-per-identity SESSIONS_MAX
 :   The maximum number of sessions per identity on the account (can also be `NOT_SET`, which resets the value to default).